AntiXeon/hARMful/docs/index.md

 A study on this development time will be done to provide an estimated release date.

 ### Version 1.0
-The first version of hARMful is waited for mid-2020.
+The first version of hARMful has been released on March 2020.
 It is not yet well evolved and it still is a "baby" engine as it contains the base of the project structure and rendering features.
 Some advanced features are integrated as well to test the capability of the engine to evolve as wanted in the future.
 * Support of GNU/Linux and Windows 10
 * Intel SSE support for mathematics
 * Image loader (JPEG/PNG)